AdrianLThomas/Angular-and-ASP.NET-Core-Feature-Toggling/README.md

 `dotnet restore`

 ### Making the feature a filter
 When using FeatureToggle, we create strongly typed features that inherit the SimpleFeatureToggle class.
 When creating features, it would be useful for these to also implement the IResourceFilter interface so that we can restrict API access at either a controller or action level.
-Therefore in this example, I created a BaseFeature class:
+Therefore in this example, we can create a BaseFeature class:
 ```
 public abstract class BaseFeature : SimpleFeatureToggle, IResourceFilter
 {